 DAS keyboard 4 professional

 Another mechanical keyboard and one that is well-known (or feared by colleagues?) for its sound.
 It is also known as the DAS-4.
 This keyboard is sturdy and feels like it could have been used to send the Apollo rockets to the moon, it feels the way keyboards used to.
-Beside that it is still premium and a high-end keyboard, as with many other mechanical keyboards your typing will feel effortless.
+Besides that it is still premium and a high-end keyboard, as with many other mechanical keyboards your typing will feel effortless.
 This is a classic.

 Razer BlackWidow Elite